For Users visiting the site and/or downloading data without registering for the site:

 Store anonymous usage statistics for analytical purposes.

-For communications between you and Simple SAXS site administrators.
+For communications between you and Simple Scattering site administrators.

-Provide you safer access to our services such as uploading your SAXS data, supplemental data, metadata, including the names of authors, and the name and email address of your Leader.
+Provide you safer access to our services such as uploading your SAS data, supplemental data, metadata, including the names of authors, and the name and email address of your Leader.

 Authenticate you to use certain features of the site, and authorize you to view certain web pages.